-Index Degree Sequence Problems Change Language Source
+Index Degree Sequence Problems Change Language (Farsi) Source

 Degree Sequence

-Consider an \(n\) -vertex graph \(G\).
+Consider an \(n\)-vertex graph \(G\).

-Suppose the degree of vertex \(i\) is denoted by \(d_{i}\).
+Let the degree of vertex \(i\) be denoted by \(d_{i}\).
 Then the sequence \(d_{1}, d_{2}, ..., d_{n}\) is called the degree sequence of graph \(G\).

 Graphic Sequence

-We call the sequence \(d_{1}, d_{2}, ..., d_{n}\) a graphic sequence, if there exists a simple graph \(G\) with \(n\) vertices such that the degree sequence of its vertices equals the above sequence.
+A sequence \(d_{1}, d_{2}, ..., d_{n}\) is called a graphic sequence if there exists a simple \(n\)-vertex graph \(G\) such that its vertex degree sequence is equal to the given sequence.

 Havel-Hakimi Algorithm

-This algorithm is used to determine graphic sequences.
-It is a greedy algorithm and each time connects the vertex with the largest degree to the vertices with the next largest degrees.
-If at any step, we are forced to connect an edge to a vertex of degree zero, it means the sequence is not graphic.
-The correctness of this greedy algorithm is equivalent to the theorem that a sorted sequence \(d_{1}, d_{2}, ..., d_{n}\) where \(d_{1} \ge d_{2} \ge ... \ge d_{n}\) is graphic if and only if the sequence \(d_{2} - 1 , d_{3} -1 , ... d_{d_1+1} -1, d_{d_1+2}, ... , d_{n}\) is graphic.
+This algorithm is used to determine if a sequence is graphic.
+It is a greedy algorithm that, at each step, connects the vertex with the largest degree to the next largest degree vertices.
+If, at any step, we are forced to connect an edge to a vertex with degree zero, it means our sequence is not graphic.
+The correctness of this greedy algorithm is equivalent to the theorem stating that a sorted sequence \(d_{1}, d_{2}, ..., d_{n}\), where \(d_{1} \ge d_{2} \ge ... \ge d_{n}\), is graphic if and only if \(d_{2} - 1 , d_{3} -1 , ... d_{d_1+1} -1, d_{d_1+2}, ... , d_{n}\) is graphic.

-2-Switch
+2-Switch Operation

-In this case, we remove the edges \(a, b\) and \(c, d\) from the graph, and add the edges \(a, c\) and \(b, d\).
-For better understanding, refer to the figure below.
+In this case, we remove edges \(a, b\) and \(c, d\) from the graph and add edges \(a, c\) and \(b, d\).
+For a better understanding, refer to the figure below.

 Proof of the Theorem

-One direction of this theorem is trivial: if the sequence \(d_{2} - 1 , d_{3} -1 , ... d_{d_1+1} -1, d_{d_1+2}, ... , d_{n}\) is graphic, then by considering its corresponding graph and adding a vertex, we can show that the original sequence is also graphic.
+One direction of this theorem is trivial, because if the sequence \(d_{2} - 1 , d_{3} -1 , ... d_{d_1+1} -1, d_{d_1+2}, ... , d_{n}\) is graphic, by considering its corresponding graph and adding a vertex, it can be shown that the original sequence was also graphic.